NBR: Neutralization Based Reclamation: NBR+

 \section{NBR+}

-Now, we explain performance issue with \nbr which motivated us to design \nbrp. \paragraph{Performance bottleneck in NBR } Signals on linux trigger page-fault routines and a switch from user to kernel mode incurs significant cost to speedup.
+Next, we explain a performance issue with \nbr which motivated us to design an improved version called \nbrp.
+Signals on linux trigger page-fault routines and a switch from user to kernel mode that incurs significant overhead.
 Therefore, it is desirable to send as few signals as possible (while maintaining high reclamation throughput).
-However, every time a thread reclaims records from its \textit{limboBag}, NBR requires the thread to send signals to all other threads.
-We call this a \textit{reclamation event}.
-As a result, for every thread to go through exactly one \emph{reclamation event}, $n(n-1)$ signals must be sent, where $n$ is the number of threads.
-This incurs significant overhead of $O(n^2)$ signals and severely limits the performance.
+However, every time a thread reclaims records from its \textit{limboBag}, NBR requires the thread to send signals to \textit{all} other threads.
+This induces a \textit{relaxed grace period} (RGP): A time interval [t, t'] during which each thread is neutralized due to a reclamation event triggered by some reclaimer thread.
+In NBR, every thread induces a RGP every time it tries to reclaim its \textit{limboBag}.
+As a result, in order for all $n$ threads to reclaim their \textit{limboBag}s, $n(n-1)$ signals must be sent.
+The need to send $O(n^2)$ signals to allow all $n$ threads to reclaim memory can severely limit performance.
+Naturally, we would like to improve this.

-This motivated us to investigate how can we reduce the total number signals that are required to be sent.
-We observed that in NBR, at any time $t$, a thread sends $n-1$ signals to reclaim its \textit{limboBag}.
-This causes all other $n-1$ threads to discard any un-reserved references to shared records.
-Meaning, at time $t$, the retired records in limbo bags of all threads are either safe to free or reserved.
-Therefore, if somehow we could propagate this information that a \emph{reclamation event} has occurred due to some thread $T$, then all other threads could piggyback on $T$ to partially or completely reclaim there own limbo bags without sending signals of their own.
-In other words, in the best case, all $n$ participating threads could carry out exactly one \emph{reclamation event} in just $n-1$ signals.
-However, in the worst case $O(n^2)$ signals may be required to be sent for each thread to reclaim exactly once.
+Suppose, in NBR, at some time $t$, a thread sends $n-1$ signals to other threads so it can reclaim its \textit{limboBag}.
+This causes all of the other $n-1$ threads to discard any unreserved references to shared records.
+Meaning, at time $t$, the (unreserved) records in the limbo bags of \textbf{all threads} are safe to free.
+Therefore, if somehow we could propagate this information that a RGP has occurred due to some thread $T$, then all other threads could piggyback on $T$ to partially or completely reclaim their own limbo bags without sending signals of their own.
+In other words, in the best case, all $n$ participating threads could reclaim memory after detecting exactly one RGP, induced by sending a total of $n-1$ signals.

-We formalize this event when each record is either \textit{safe} to be freed or is reserved at a \emph{reclamation event} using the notion of relaxed grace period.
-This also serves as crux of our next algorithm \nbrp. \begin{definition} Relaxed grace period (RGP): A time interval [t, t'] during which each thread is neutralized due to a reclamation event triggered by some reclaimer thread. \end{definition}